 A Determination in this matter was issued against United Used Auto & Truck Parts ("United" or "company") on October 20, 2000 in favour of a number of employees in the amount of \$261,199.39, inclusive of interest by a Delegate of the Director of Employment Standards (the "Delegate").
 Following the expiration of the appeal period, the Director issued a Determination on December 1, 2000, against each of three directors of the company.
-This appeal relates to a Determination issued against Richard A. Mott, a director of the company.
+This appeal relates to a Determination issued against Howard I. Mott, a director of the company.
 On or about August 8, 2000, a receiver was appointed.
 The employees of United were discharged by the receiver, after appointment.
 The Delegate, imposed liability on Mr. Mott, pursuant to s.
 96 of the Employment Standards Act, R.S.B.C.
 1996, c.
 113 (the "Act") in the amount of \$76,445.44.

-Mr. Mott argued that he was not a director of the company, because he did not function as a director of the company, and that upon the appointment of a receiver he ceased to be a director of the company.
-Mr. Mott was registered as a director with the Registrar of Companies.
-There was no issue raised by the appellant relating to his appointment or resignation from the office.
-While Mr. Mott appears to have been an inactive director, he had the right to function as a director.
-The fact that he chose or did not carry out active management duties, did not lead me to conclude that he had ceased to be a director of the company.

 Mr. Mott argued that the amount of the Determination was incorrect, that the appointment of the receiver discharged the liability of the directors for payroll, and that vacation pay was included improperly in the Determination.
 I found that the appointment of a receiver did not discharge the directors from liability imposed under s.
 96 of the Act.
 In reviewing the Determination, it was apparent that the calculations of the Delegate supported a liability of \$76,445.44, and that the Delegate had not included any wages earned after the appointment of the receiver, or any amounts for compensation for length of service.
 I determined that vacation pay was included in the definition of "wages" and accrued vacation pay became owing after the termination of the employees, while Mr. Mott remained a director of the company.
 I confirmed the Determination.

-Mr. Mott also asked that the effect of the Determination be suspended pending resolution of bankruptcy proceedings of United.
+Mr. Mott sought that the effect of the determination be stayed pending the sale of corporate assets.
 I held that while the Tribunal had a power to suspend the effect of a Determination during the appeal process, the Tribunal had no jurisdiction to supervise the enforcement powers given to the Director, after the Tribunal exercised its jurisdiction to confirm a Determination.